lainio/ic/README.md

     alt we got endpoint to connect

-    note over Buyer, Seller: HANDSHAKE starts here note over Buyer, Seller: present both ICs & Adressee's challenge Buyer ->> +Seller: IC for connection + our ID_Key note right of Buyer: Our ID_Key might be something that we don't need= leaf
+    note over Buyer, Seller: HANDSHAKE starts here.
+Remember full Node and all ICs

+    note over Buyer, Seller: present both ICs & Adressee's challenge Buyer ->> +Seller: our ID_Key (+ IC for connection) note right of Buyer: Our ID_Key might be better because of the size?<br/>When we send it if not?

     Seller ->> SellerStore: calcWebOfTrust(BuyerIC)
     note right of Seller: NOTE if store doesn't have any IC w/ Buyer ID<br/>we don't accept connection